acend/quarkus-techlab/content/rest.md

 ```

 Which creates a generated getting-started application bootstrapped for you.
 The
-application holds at the moment an rest resource called `GreetingResource.java`
+application holds at the moment a rest resource called `GreetingResource.java`
 which exposes a REST resource for you.
 To test the application you can start the application in dev-mode by executing